sabre1041/iot-ocp/README.md

 IoT OpenShift Demo
 ===============

-Demonstration of Internet of Things (IoT) methodologies and technologies running on the Red Hat OpenShift Container Platform
+Demonstration of Intelligent IoT Gateway on the Red Hat OpenShift Container Platform.
+The Gateway enables IoT data transformation, routing and real time decision-making at the edge.
+OpenShift provides secure enterprise-grade container platform to accelerate IoT application delivery.
+Each component of the demo runs in its own container, thereby, allowing security, scalability and ease of deployment.

+image:images/ose-iot.png[]

+This demo uses the CDK platform: learn how to install CDK https://github.com/redhatdemocentral/cdk-install-demo[here]

 *Please note: This repository is currently under development and the feature set/components are subject to change without notice*